rsauvehoover/wandering_inn_scraper/new_architecture.md

 # New Scraper

+- Handle chapters with links to sub-chapters
+  - possibly implement scraping through prev/next links in chapters as opposed to TOC

 - Handle patreon and other password based forms
   - Chapters which are detected to be a patreon chapter have `early_access` set
     - early access chapters will not be have an epub generated if